Diseconomies of Scale: Why Software Slows Down as Companies Grow

 Coordination as Core Competency

-Here's the contrarian insight: in a world where infrastructure is commodity, coordination is the differentiator.
+Once infrastructure is commodity, coordination becomes the differentiator.

 The companies that win aren’t the ones with the most engineers or the fanciest architecture.
 They’re the ones that coordinate best.